-Hamas doesn't need to wage a media campaign, because the West is doing it for them.
+Hamas doesn't need to wage a media campaign, because the

 For decades now the air in Israel has been fairly ringing with lament for the poverty of our media campaign against the ideological assault on our country’s policies, intentions and existence.
 After decades of global bias and political and social activism against the Jewish state, our failure to effectively push the case for Israel has entered a sort of axiomatic idiom.
 It has become a mantra that the other side is more clever, persuasive and masterful in winning the hearts and minds of the West.
 Woe unto us, goes the refrain, for there’s nothing new under the Levantine sun.